THE FUTURE: WHERE YOU'VE ALWAYS WANTED TO BE

 The modern accouterments of our life and times would beggar the belief of our grandparents.
 You can do all that?
 Yeah, you can.

-That's particularly true for people living with diabetes in 32 countries across Europe, Asia, Australia and Brazil.
-Abbott’s FreeStyle Libre system is in many ways the device they’ve always hoped for.
+That's particularly true for people living with diabetes in 33 countries across Europe, Asia, Australia and Brazil, and coming soon to the U.S. Abbott's FreeStyle Libre system is in many ways the device they’ve always hoped for.

 Designed to forget log books.